 This is not something to count on, though.
 The fact is, in most cases, entering a structure without explicit or perceived permission, even if that structure is abandoned, is considered trespassing, and people caught doing so can face penalties ranging from community service and fines to significant jail time.

 Seasoned urban explorers typically know this, and they go in anyway.
 For some, the call of the forgotten past is just worth the risk.

-For more information on urban exploration, trespassing and the full range of related risks, check out the links on the next page.
+For more information on urban exploration, trespassing and the full range of related risks, check out the links below.